chelseybeck/airflow-dbt/README.md

 git clone https://github.com/chelseybeck/airflow-dbt.git
 ```

-This repo is updated regularly, so pull in changes to get the latest
+This repo is updated regularly, so pull often (at least daily) to get the latest

 ```bash
 git pull